 One side-effect of this course is that it usually creates a pool of knowledge in different niches of the programming languages within NUPRL.
 As the Abstract explains the course has two goals.
-This page describes the seminar workings and the process of how to reach this goal.
+This page describes the mechanics for achieving these goals.

-Process I will present some themes in the first couple of weeks so that students get an idea of what a theme is and how to present it.
+Process I will present two themes (see Lectures) in the first couple of weeks so that you get an idea of what a theme is and how to present it.

-Students new to the idea of exploring themes should discuss how to go about this step during their first 1-1 meeting with the instructor.
+If you are new to the idea of exploring themes, discuss how to go about this step during your first 1-1 meeting with the instructor.

 Set up a meeting with the instructor to discuss the proposed sequence of articles.
 This meeting will decide which articles to use.

-Due date: between the fourth and fifth class meeting.
+Due date between the third and fourth class meeting.

 Study the selected papers.
 Prepare an annotated bibliography of the chosen articles.
 Prepare a blackboard/whiteboard presentation.

 Due date please have a draft of your presentation ready a week before your presentation.
 Then meet with the instructor if there are any questions on how to present the material.
 That way we can make changes in a timely fashion.

 Presentations Ordinarily you would deliver a blackboard/whiteboard presentation.